 This scenario would indicate prices increased dramatically from open to close and the buyers, or bulls, acted aggressively.

 A long, black, and filled candlestick illustrates strong selling pressure.
 The longer the black Japanese candlestick is, the further the close is below the open.

-This other scenario describes the prices having greatly fallen from the open and the sellers, or bears, acted aggressively.
-In this scenario, the bears “beat” the bulls, whereas in the previous scenario the roles were reversed.
+This other scenario describes the prices having greatly fallen from the open and the sellers, or bears, acting aggressively.
+In this scenario, the bears “beat” the bulls, whereas in the previous scenario, the roles were reversed.